mtscout6/syntastic-local-eslint.vim/README.md

 # syntastic-local-eslint.vim

-Prefer local repo install of eslint over global install with syntastic
+Prefer local repo install of eslint over global install with syntastic.

+Works for javascript and vue, and can be easily extended to other JS-derived filetypes.

 Installation Instructions
 -------------------------